< Back to Oral History project: Tennessee BBQ

 Located between Millington and Memphis, the Woodstock Store N’ Deli actually straddles town and city; the customer orders in Millington or the front half of the Store, while the barbecue is smoked and the sandwich prepared in Memphis.

-Mr. Bledsoe has been working barbecue pits for over four decades, since he was thirteen.
+Mr. Bledsoe started working in barbecue pits in 1966, at the age of thirteen.
 He says he’s been perfecting his hot sauce for just as long.
 The sauce can be had on a Sleeper, a pound of chopped barbecue between a bun.